-Another randomized control trial was conducted by Li, Mak, Chan, Chu, Lee and Lam (2013) in Hong Kong aimed at promoting children's happiness and enhancing parents' psychological adjustment.
-The authors followed a four-weeks play-integrated programme with an experimental and a control group.
-The intervention programme included activities to help the children become familiar with primary school life such as organising their school bags and following school rules and regulations.
+Another randomized control trial was conducted by Li et al. (2013) in Hong Kong aimed at promoting children's happiness and enhancing parents' psychological adjustment.
+The authors followed a 4-weeks play-integrated programme with an experimental and a control group.
+The intervention programme included activities to help the children become familiar with primary school life such as organizing their school bags and following school rules and regulations.
 Other activities focused on promoting children's problem-solving skills, emotional expression, interpersonal communication and coping with stress.
 Data from children and parents were collected with Likert type scales to assess the programme.
-In the US, Hart (2012) implemented a four-weeks summer intervention programme with two different groups of at-risk pre-schoolers.
-Group 1 (high intervention) aimed at promoting children's behavioural, social-emotional, and academic functioning.
+In the US, Hart (2012) implemented a 4-weeks summer intervention programme with two different groups of at-risk pre-schoolers.
+Group 1 (high intervention) aimed at promoting children's behavioral, social-emotional, and academic functioning.
 This group received weekly parent transitional workshops (before, during and after the start of the kindergarten year) and monthly school consultations.
 Group 2 (low intervention) received parent transitional workshops only, without any intervention on children and no school consultations.
 Pedagogical activities for this study were adapted from various documents including the Florida State standards for maths, reading and science and the Florida Center for Reading Research.
 The programme was assessed in the fall and spring of the kindergarten year via teachers' and parents' self-report measures.
-Likert type scales were used to measure children's behavioural, social-emotional, and academic functioning.
+Likert type scales were used to measure children's behavioral, social-emotional, and academic functioning.

-A randomized control trial was conducted in Australia by Giallo and colleagues (2010), aimed at implementing an intervention programme to improve parent knowledge and confidence about the transition process, improve parent involvement in their child's education and improve child adjustment to starting school.
-The programme consisted of four sessions (1.5 to 2 hours in duration each) to address practical and development issues relevant to children/parents (for a detailed description of the programme see Giallo et al., 2010).
-Classroom teachers received a 2-hour professional training session prior to the intervention.
+A randomized control trial was conducted in Australia by Giallo et al. (2010), aimed at implementing an intervention programme to improve parent knowledge and confidence about the transition process, improve parent involvement in their child's education and improve child adjustment to starting school.
+The programme consisted of four sessions (1.5 to 2h in duration each) to address practical and development issues relevant to children/parents (for a detailed description of the programme see Giallo et al., 2010).
+Classroom teachers received a 2h professional training session prior to the intervention.
 The intervention programme was assessed by collecting data from teachers and parents with the use of Likert type scales.
 Taken together, these programmes show a variety of activities which have been implemented to support children and parents ahead of the transition to school.
-However and although few programmes have been implemented for several weeks (i.e., four), it is important to recognise that none of these programs have been designed to intervene for longer periods of time (i.e., more than one month) to maximise the impact of the intervention programme.
-Similarly, these programmes have emphasised the use of quantitative measures to assess parents whereby their lived experiences during the implementation of these programmes have not been recognised.
+However and although few programmes have been implemented for several weeks (i.e., four), it is important to recognize that none of these programs have been designed to intervene for longer periods of time (i.e., more than 1 month) to maximize the impact of the intervention programme.
+Similarly, these programmes have emphasized the use of quantitative measures to assess parents whereby their lived experiences during the implementation of these programmes have not been recognized.